-Also, the January issue of NEWS-Line is available to read on your computer or electronic device.
+Also, the April issue of NEWS-Line is available to read on your computer or electronic device.
 Bookmark www.news-line.com for the latest News, Jobs, Education and Blogs, posted daily.
 And remember . . . you can take NEWS-Line everywhere with you!
 Just save www.NEWS-Line.com to your phone for 24/7 access.
 Also, enjoy the latest issue of NEWS-Line magazine, always free, available to read on your computer or electronic device.
 "Like" NEWS-Line on Facebook and follow us on Twitter, Pinterest, and Linkedin.

 Read Full Article